-Max writes a good post that lays out some of the issues.
+Max writes a good post that lays out some issues.
 He draws an interesting conclusion that if he (and I) were correct that nursing home lawsuits do make nursing homes safer, then it is a pretty sad commentary on how we as a society treat our elderly.

 But I think it is an accurate commentary.
 The reality is that everyone agrees with the basic premise: nursing homes have to provide reasonable efforts to protect their patients.
 But the question is what constitutes reasonable care.
 The key to all of this — and the big problem with profit driven nursing home care — is that doing it on the cheap side is a better economic path for these nursing homes, particularly the ones accepting Medicare.
 So what is required?
 If you are a nursing home, you have every incentive to look at it from a “this is good enough” perspective.
 Jury verdicts draw the line as to what is good enough and they do it by hitting their wallets, which is a language nursing homes keenly understand.